 From: WEdTechTeacher.
-Teachers, who integrate technology into student activities and projects often ask us this question – “How do I grade it?”
+Teachers who integrate technology into student activities and projects often ask us, “How do I grade it?”

 Formative vs. Summative Assessment

 Performance is most often analyzed through formative and summative assessment.
 Formative assessment is ongoing and provides information needed to adjust teaching and learning for a more effective outcome.
-It not only helps to monitor student progress throughout an activity, but can also gauge student understanding and readiness to proceed to further tasks.
+It helps monitor student progress throughout an activity and gauge student understanding and readiness to proceed to further tasks.
 Alternately, summative assessment focuses on a particular point in time, such as a test at the end of a unit or grading term.
-Regardless, whether the immediate assessment is formative or summative, a teacher needs to be able to distinguish between the capabilities of the tool and the students’ performance using it.
-To illustrate, anyone can easily produce a visually stunning and captivating video presentation using iMovie as it has built-in easy-to-use professional effects.
-Therefore, to assess a movie presentation effectively, the teacher needs evidence of the thinking that went into the creation of the movie.
-Rather than grade the end product, educators must focus on the process — research, writing, image selection, etc. This allows teachers to focus on learning throughout the whole project rather than the flashy, finished product.
+Regardless of whether the immediate assessment is formative or summative, a teacher needs to distinguish between the tool’s capabilities and the student’s performance using it.
+To illustrate, anyone can quickly produce a visually stunning and captivating video presentation using iMovie, which has built-in easy-to-use professional effects.
+Therefore, to assess a movie presentation effectively, the teacher needs evidence of the thinking that went into creating the movie.
+Rather than grade the end product, educators must focus on the process — research, writing, image selection, etc. This allows teachers to focus on learning throughout the project rather than the flashy, finished product.

 Rubrics for Assessment- General

 - Using Rubrics from Cornell University

 - Kathy Schrock’s Guides to Assessment & Rubrics